-People with diffuse idiopathic skeletal hyperostosis are at risk of certain complications, such as:
+The long-term outlook (prognosis) for people with diffuse idiopathic skeletal hyperostosis (DISH) is usually considered good since it does not lead to a shortened lifespan.
+However, people with DISH are at risk of certain complications, such as:

-- Disability.
-Loss of range of motion in the affected joint can make it difficult to use that joint.
-For instance, diffuse idiopathic skeletal hyperostosis in the shoulder can make it difficult and painful to use the arm.
+- Disability: Loss of range of motion in the affected joint can make it difficult to use that joint.

-- Paralysis.
-Diffuse idiopathic skeletal hyperostosis that affects the ligament running up the outside of the spine (posterior longitudinal ligament) can put pressure on the spinal cord.
+- Paralysis: DISH that affects the ligament running up the outside of the spine (posterior longitudinal ligament) can put pressure on the spinal cord.
 Spinal cord compression may result in a loss of feeling and paralysis.